Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/08-advanced-communication.md

 > ## A different way to calculate displacements
 >
 > There are other ways to calculate the displacement, other than using what MPI provides for us.
 Another common way is
-> to use the macro `offsetof()` macro part of `<stddef.h>`. `offsetof()` accepts two arguments, the first being the
+> to use the `offsetof()` macro part of `<stddef.h>`. `offsetof()` accepts two arguments, the first being the struct
-> struct type and the second being the member to calculate the offset for.
+> type and the second being the member to calculate the offset for.
 >
 > ```c
 > #include <stddef.h>
 > MPI_Aint displacements[2];
-> displacements[0] = (MPI_Aint) offsetof(struct MyStruct, id);
+> displacements[0] = (MPI_Aint) offsetof(struct MyStruct, id);     /* The cast to MPI_Aint is for extra safety */
 > displacements[1] = (MPI_Aint) offsetof(struct MyStruct, value);
 >```
 >
 > This method and the other shown in the previous examples both returns the same displacement values.
 It's mostly a
 > personal choice which you choose to use.
 Some people prefer the "safety" of using `MPI_Get_address()` whilst others
 > prefer to write more concise code with `offsetof()`.
 Of course, if you're a Fortran programmer then you can't use the
-> macro
+> macro!
 >
 {: .callout}

 ## Dealing with other non-contiguous data

 The previous two sections covered how to communicate complex but structured data between ranks using derived datatypes.
-However,0 there are always some edge cases which don't fit into the glass slipper of a derived types.
-For example, just in the last exercise we've seen that non-contiguous memory, pointers and derived types don't always mix well.
-Furthermore, we may can also reach performance bottlenecks when working with heterogeneous data which doesn't fit, or doesn't make sense to be, in a derived type, as each data type needs to be communicated in separate communication calls.
-For edge cases situations like this, we can use the `MPI_Pack()` and `MPI_Unpack()` functions.
+However, there are *always* some edge cases which don't fit into a derived types.
+For example, just in the last exercise we've seen that pointers and derived types don't mix well.
+Furthermore, we can sometimes also reach performance bottlenecks when working with heterogeneous data which doesn't fit, or doesn't make sense to be, in a derived type, as each data type needs to be communicated in separate communication calls.
+This can be especially bad if blocking communication is used!
+For edge cases situations like this, we can use the `MPI_Pack()` and `MPI_Unpack()` functions to do things ourselves.

-Both `MPI_Pack()` and `MPI_Unpack()` are methods for manually arranging, packing and unpacking data into a contiguous buffer for cases where regular communication methods and derived types don't work well or efficiently.
-We can also create self-documenting communications using `MPI_Pack()`, where the packed data contains additional elements which describe the size, structure and contents of the remaining data.
-However, using packed buffers comes with additional overheads, in the form of increased memory usage and potentially more communication overheads as packing and unpacking data is not free.
+Both `MPI_Pack()` and `MPI_Unpack()` are methods for manually arranging, packing and unpacking data into a contiguous buffer, for cases where regular communication methods and derived types don't work well or efficiently.
+They can also be used to create self-documenting message, where the packed data contains additional elements which describe the size, structure and contents of the data.
+But we have to be careful, as using packed buffers comes with additional overhead, in the form of increased memory usage and potentially more communication overhead as packing and unpacking data is not free.

-When we use `MPI_Pack()`, we take non-contiguous data (sometimes of different datatypes) and "pack" it into a contiguous memory buffer, which usually has multiple chunks of data from other sources.
-The diagram below shows how (non-contiguous) data from memory may be packed into a contiguous array using `MPI_Pack()`.
+When we use `MPI_Pack()`, we take non-contiguous data (sometimes of different datatypes) and "pack" it into a contiguous memory buffer.
+The diagram below shows how two (non-contiguous) chunks of data may be packed into a contiguous array using `MPI_Pack()`.

 ![Layout of packed memory](fig/packed_buffer_layout.png)

-The coloured boxes in both memory representations represent the same piece of data.
-The green boxes, containing only a single number in each each, are used to document the number of elements in the next block of elements in the contiguous buffer.
-This is optional to do, but is generally good practise to also include.
-From the diagram we can see that we have "packed" non-contiguous blocks of memory into a single contiguous block. `MPI_Unpack()` is the reverse.
-It takes a contiguous buffer created using `MPI_Pack()` and copies the blocks of data into the specified memory addresses.
+The coloured boxes in both memory representations (memory and pakced) are the same chunks of data.
+The green boxes containing only a single number are used to document the number of elements in the block of elements they are adjacent to, in the contiguous buffer.
+This is optional to do, but is generally good practise to include to create a self-documenting message.
+From the diagram we can see that we have "packed" non-contiguous blocks of memory into a single contiguous block.
+We can do this using `MPI_Pack()`.
+To reverse this action, and "unpack" the buffer, we use `MPI_Unpack()`.
+As you might expect, `MPI_Unpack()` takes a buffer, created by `MPI_Pack()` and unpacks the data back into various memory address.

-To pack data into a contiguous buffer, we use the `MPI_Pack()` function,
+To pack data into a contiguous buffer, we have to pack each block of data, one by one, into the contiguous buffer using the `MPI_Pack()` function,

 ```c
 int MPI_Pack(